1,000 revealing objects about Trump

 Workbooks and a diploma from Trump University that once fueled aspiring entrepreneurs' capitalist dreams are also on display.
 Merchandise from his numerous other business ventures including Trump Shuttle, Trump Steaks, Trump Casinos, colognes, and a talking Trump doll from "The Apprentice" account for an astonishing number of products in the exhibit that feature the Trump name.
 It almost seems like overkill, but that may be part of Serrano's point.

 A Monopoly-like game, "Trump: The Game," carries a tagline that reads: "It's not whether you win or lose...It's whether you win."
 The display cases are loaded with material, including a letter from former Mexican President Vicente Fox.
-There's also a tie collection, his "Make America Great Again" hats, and a copy of a black and gold Bible Serrano said he hopes Trump will autograph for his collection.
+There's also a tie collection and his "Make America Great Again" hats.

 Most people by now have formed their own opinions either for or against Trump, but Serrano seems uninterested in inserting himself into the debate.
 He is, however, concerned about support for arts funding and where the administration is headed.